Do you feel like your negative emotions control you?

 A friend of mine, after confiding to me about her personal problems, systematically reassures me by saying, Everything’s fine!
 It’s no big deal.

 I used to make my life seem perfect when I talked to friends and family because I was afraid of being judged.
-But I couldn’t hide the truth for very long, as I felt miserable.
+But I felt miserable.

-When I finally did share details of my life with friends and family, I found both support and criticism.
+When I finally did share details of my life with loved ones, I found both support and criticism.
 But I felt lighter and happier being myself and some of my relationships have deepened since I’ve opened up.